 There are signs at points where paths to the summit cross, but you should not rely on these to reach the summit.
 You will need to familiarise yourself with the route before starting your journey.
 There are directions on this site that you can follow.
 You should also know how to use a map and compass to navigate the mountain.

-Hiking up Yr Wyddfa (Snowdon) can be dangerous, and everyone needs to take responsibility for their own safety.
+Climbing Yr Wyddfa can be dangerous, and everyone needs to take responsibility for their own safety.
 Even with the appropriate equipment, there are many dangers that you need to be aware of.
 One of the main dangers is the weather.
 Weather on the mountain can change within minutes.
 Remember to check the weather before you begin and keep a close eye on any changes during your journey.
 If the weather conditions start to get too much for your ability, you should turn back immediately.

 During the winter, snow can cover much of the summit.
 As the snow gets compacted, it becomes extremely slippery.
 In these circumstances, it is impossible to reach the summit without specialist mountaineering equipment.